 I also took particular inspiration from left-hand path spiritual traditions and the driving forces of black metal—the desire to explore extremes, the investigation of transgression and the antinomianist stance.
 I’m interested in inhabiting these spaces as a queer, trans woman, given that some expressions of these stances can read like the hedonism of the privileged at the expense of those who have less privilege precisely because of normative and authoritarian systems antinomianist positions nominally critique.

 In the last few years, I’ve moved away from “results-oriented magick” that “asserts its Will on the world” to a more open-ended, creative and collaborative ritual practice.
 My possession ritual feels more like inviting a friend in and collaborating than demanding things of some entity.
 And I’ve done some invocations of forces I felt present that I could not name and did not know.
 Which felt like a mix of existentialism, Buddhist Chöd ritual, cultivating compassion for all sentient beings, and a kind of Dada anti-magick.
 Ritual without intent!
 Magick without results!
 An open-ended, ongoing exploration of (magickal) consciousness.
 This has also led me to explore queering the boundaries between explicit magickal work and musick.
-Because there are no boundaries.
+Because no boundaries exist.
 Which sometimes feels liberating and sometimes feels terrifying and sometimes feels hilarious.

 Thanks to: Bethan, Alice Hui-Sheng Chang, Eduardo Cossio, Aviva Endean, Jameson Feakes, Furchick, Nat Grant, Lloyd Honeybrook, Cat Hope, Lenny Jacobs, Zoe Kilbourn, Linda Martin, Mika, Josten Myburgh, Dan O’Connor, Shoshana Rosenberg, Michael Terren, Tone List, Tura New Music and the Perth exploratory music community.